cjcarlson/geomalaria/README.md

 # Directory of Code

 There are three folders' worth of scripts to execute the entire pipeline in the paper.
 Two multi-step pipelines turn climate data into derived products (the R0 analysis and the population at risk, or PAR, analysis).
-All the code to produce visualizations in the paper is stored in a third paper.
+All the code to produce visualizations in the paper is stored in a third folder.

+THese are the visualization scripts:

 ```
 Visualization
 |
-├─## THESE CAN BE RUN WITH RAW DATA
+├─## THESE CAN BE RUN WITH JUST THE RAW CLIMATE DATA
 ├─Raw Temperature Change G3.R -- generates Figure S5 and S6
 ├─Raw Temperature Change GLENS.R -- generates Figure S7 and S8
 |